msinton/boris-bikes/structured_streaming.md

 *row's time window* will now be ignored.

-(Note that the diagram on the Spark programming guide that illustrates this appears to be wrong in suggesting the Result Table is updated one trigger *later* than should be possible.)
+(Note that the diagram on the Spark programming guide that illustrates that the Result Table is updated one trigger *later* than should be possible.
+On experimenting, there is )

 See the [example](#append-mode-aggregation-with-watermark) for more.